Wild Rice Veggie Bowl

-- Nutrient-dense: this bowl has so many nutrient-packed ingredients providing things like fibre, antioxidants, protein, and micronutrients
+- Healthy: this bowl has so many nutrient-dense ingredients.
+You'll get fibre, antioxidants, protein, and micronutrients!

 - Meal prep: this bowl is the perfect thing to meal prep for the week.
 Since all the ingredients are hardy (and won't get soggy), you can either assemble the bowls all at the same time, or keep all the ingredients separate and assemble when you're ready to eat.
 I typically keep my dressing separate and add right before enjoying!